Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

 \subsection{Butane Molecule Dihedral Angle}

 We fit the second-order Langevin equation \eqref{eq:Langevin2} model to data derived from \eqref{eq:Langevin1}.
 The precise form of the data in this case is a finite-time average approximation of\\ $\{\{\cG_m(\phi)\}_{m=1}^4,\cG_{ac}(\phi),\cG_{psd}(\phi)\}$, where $\phi$ denotes the dihedral angle.
 Thus, similarly to the previous subsection, we use the first four moments of $\phi$, and the true moment data are presented in Fig.~\ref{fig:Butane-real-obs-EKI}a.
-Furthermore, $\cG_{ac}(\phi)$ is approximated using $9$ points sampled from the autocorrelation function with an interval of $50$ fs, and these sampled data points are presented in Fig.~\ref{fig:Butane-real-obs-EKI}b.
+Furthermore, $\cG_{ac}(\phi)$ is approximated using $9$ points sampled from the autocorrelation function with an interval of $50$ fs (``fs'' stands for femtosencond, and $1~\textrm{fs} = 10^{-15}~\textrm{s}$), and these sampled data points are presented in Fig.~\ref{fig:Butane-real-obs-EKI}b.
 Finally, we also use the coefficients of a second-order polynomial that fits to the logarithm of the power spectral density, and the three coefficients are presented in Fig.~\ref{fig:Butane-real-obs-EKI}c.
 On the other hand, we are learning scalars $\gamma$ and $\sigma$ in \eqref{eq:Langevin1}, together with the potential $\Psi$ constructed from Gaussian basis functions (with length scale fixed as $0.5$) centered at $9$ points evenly distributed in $\left[-\pi,\pi\right]$.
 Thus, we are fitting $11$ parameters for the SDE by using a data vector $y$ of dimension $16$.
+The initial ensemble of $\gamma$ and $\log(\sqrt{2\sigma\gamma})$ are drawn uniformly from $[0.1,2]$ and $[\log(0.1),\log(3)]$.
+The trajectory initial condition is uniformly drawn from $[0,1)$ for each state variable.
+10 EKI iterations is used.
 Results showing the fitted SDE are presented in Figs.~\ref{fig:Butane-real-obs-EKI} to~\ref{fig:autocorr-butane}.

 Figure~\ref{fig:Butane-real-obs-EKI} shows that the fitted SDE model achieves very good agreement with all the statistics of true dihedral angle data.
 More importantly, we can see in Fig.~\ref{fig:Invariant-measure-butane} that the fitted SDE model also leads to an invariant measure that agrees well with that of the true dihedral angle data.